This article shows the trends in the most famous music plagiarism cases. This is a data supported study.

 Music Plagiarism Detection

-It’s easier to spot plagiarism in written work; you can use a plagiarism detector to compare it and judge for yourself.
+It’s easier to spot plagiarism in written work; you can use a plagiarism checker online to compare it and judge for yourself.
 However, with music, it gets tricky; several elements go into making a song, and it’s not possible to isolate them by simply listening to them.

 There are two things artists need if they want to file a lawsuit against another artist for plagiarism: